 These religions program negative bias and prejudice.
 They program us to judge.
 People will defend these values, even if they harm themselves or others.
 They may not make rational sense, but people still protect them.
 It shows us how powerful our core beliefs can be; they can override our sense of empathy and fairness.
 (2)

 Religion is a Weapon of The Traditions

 We acquire our core programming as we mature.
-Our families are the first to install values of what is right and wrong.
+Our families are the first to instill right and wrong values.
 We learn to mirror behaviors from family and friends.
 Other institutions also contribute layer upon layer.
 They all add to and reinforce our belief system.

 When we are children, we often have no choice.
 Our core beliefs can be a part of the traditions of our family.
 It is hard to reject the dominant religion in many cultures—failure to accept it results in punishment, including death.
 So religion is a weapon of indoctrination.
 The question is, then, what messages is it programming?

 The traditions of ancient cultures used stories ripe with metaphors and analogies to create an oral tradition.
 It makes the lessons memorable.
 It’s important to remember that the stories are metaphors and not real things or events.
 Once you cross that line, then you mistake metaphors for facts.